sib-swiss/intermediate-python-training/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6619586.svg)](https://doi.org/10.5281/zenodo.6619586)

-# Intermediate python
+# Intermediate python courses

+This repository regroups the course material of two "intermediate python" one-day courses of [SIB Training](https://www.sib.swiss/training/who-can-benefit):
+ 1. Intermediate python - data analysis and representation in python
+ 2. Intermediate python - ~~harder~~ faster better stronger : optimizing python code

+> titles are temporary

-This course material is part of the "intermediate python" one-day course of [SIB Training](https://www.sib.swiss/training/who-can-benefit) and is addressed to life scientists, bioinformaticians and researchers who are familiar with writing Python code and core Python elements, and would like to explore it further in their daily data wrangling and exploration tasks.
+These courses are addressed to life scientists, bioinformaticians and researchers who are familiar with writing Python code and core Python elements, and would like to explore it further in their daily data wrangling and exploration tasks.

-This course material expects that participants are already familiar familiar with the Python syntax, environment, and the most common commands.
+The course material expects that participants are already familiar familiar with the Python syntax, environment, and the most common commands.

-Topics that will be covered in this course include:
+Topics that covered in this course include:

+Course 1:
  * Parsing, transforming, and exploring data using Pandas
  * Performing statistical simulation and testing with Numpy/Scipy
  * Representing data in an efficient and impactful manner using Seaborn

+Course 2:
+ * assessing computational resource usage of your code
  * Speeding-up your Python code with Numba and more